Sacramento Earth Day 2019 happened on Sunday, April 28, 2019, 11:00 AM – 4:00 PM at Southside Park, 8th and T Streets

-The theme for Sacramento Earth Day 2019 is “There’s No Place Like Earth.”
+The theme for Sacramento Earth Day 2019 was “There’s No Place Like Earth.”
 Amid the challenges we face in daily life, we must never neglect the beautiful planet on which we live.
 Our event is a celebration of all that the earth provides us for sustainability, and a call to action to protect these vital resources.

 Enjoy Vegan Eats!

-The following food vendors will have booths at Sacramento Earth Day 2019:
+The following food vendors had booths at Sacramento Earth Day 2019:

 - Deluxe Foods (Chinese)